 A mini-pump should be sufficient to get enough air into your tyre to get you home.

 Spare Inner Tube

-I try to fit a new tube if I puncture.
+I try to fit a new tube straight away if I puncture.
 This saves time and gets you moving again as quickly

 as possible - especially important if it's raining or cold.

-Repair the old one later, either at a cafe stop or when you get home.
+Repair the old punctured tube later, either at a cafe stop or when you get home.

 You may need to carry out repairs on your bike while you are out.